VEGA for Programmers

 }

-A 16-bit mode stores each pixel as R5G6B5, two bytes, no palette.
-Set the mode, then pack 8-bit color components down to 5/6/5 and write the 16-bit value.
+A 16-bit mode holds each pixel as R5G6B5, in two bytes, with no palette.
+Set the mode.
+Then pack the 8-bit color components into 5/6/5, and write the 16-bit value.

 /* (verified) */